 Airline lubricators come in one of two types:

-Oil-Fog airline lubricators are used in heavy applications, such as single tools, cylinders and valves.
-Micro-Fog lubricators are used for multiple applications, several cylinders or valves.
+Oil-Fog airline lubricators are used in simple, heavy-duty applications, such as single tools, cylinders, and valves.
+Micro-Fog lubricators are used for applications with more than one lubrication point, or several cylinders or valves.

 Choosing The Right FRL For Compressed Air Systems

-Compressed air is clean, readily available, and simple to use, but it can be the most expensive form of energy in your application.
+Compressed air is clean, readily available, and simple to use, but it can be the most expensive form of energy in your application if it is wasted.
 Unregulated or improper pressure settings can result in increased compressed air demand, which results in increased energy consumption.

 Point-of-use FRLs (filter, regulator, and lubricators) are needed to ensure that every tool or process receives a clean, lubricated supply of compressed air at the proper pressure to provide peak performance.